Joint Deformations of Manifolds, Coherent Sheaves and Sections: Deformation of pairs (manifold, divisor)

-\end{corollary}
+\end{Corollary}

-\begin{proof} By general facts in deformation theory \cite[Section 3.4.4]{Sernesi} the isomorphism classes of the deformations of the triple $(X,\sL=\Oh_X(Z),\sigma)$ are the same of the isomorphism classes of the deformations of the pair $(X,Z=\{\sigma=0\})$.
-Then, it is enough to apply Corollary \ref{corollary dgla caso locally free}. \end{proof}
+\begin{proof} By general facts in deformation theory \cite[Section 3.4.4]{Sernesi}, the isomorphism classes of the deformations of the triple $(X,\sL=\Oh_X(Z),\sigma)$ are the same as the isomorphism classes of the deformations of the pair $(X,Z=\{\sigma=0\})$.
+Then, it is enough to apply Theorem \ref{main theorem of triple}. \end{proof}

-\begin{remark} It is well known that the sheaf of DG-Lie algebras $ \Theta_X(-\log Z)$ controls the locally trivial deformations of the pair $(X,Z)$.
+\begin{Remark} It is well known that the sheaf of DG-Lie algebras $ \Theta_X(-\log Z)$ controls the locally trivial deformations of the pair $(X,Z)$.
 In particular, it controls all infinitesimal deformations whenever $Z$ is smooth.
-The previous corollary generalises this result to the case of $Z$ any divisor in a smooth variety $X$ \cite[Section 8.1]{LMDT}. \end{remark}
+The previous corollary generalises this result to the case of $Z$ any divisor in a smooth variety $X$ \cite[Section 8.1]{LMDT}. \end{Remark}

-\begin{remark} If $\sL$ is line bundle on a smooth Calabi-Yau variety $X$, then it is known that the infinitesimal deformations of the pair $(X,\sL)$ are unobstructed (see for example \cite{LP,DM linebundle}).
-Then, applying Corollary \ref{cor H^1=0 allora forgetful smooth}, we recover the facts that the infinitesimal deformations of the triples $(X,\sL, \sigma)$ are also unobstructed if $H^1(X,\sL)=0$ and, under the same hypothesis, the deformations of $(X,Z)$ are also unobstructed.
-This generalises \cite[Corollary 5.8]{donacoppie}, where the same result is proved only for smooth divisor (see also \cite{KKP}). \end{remark}
+\begin{Remark} If $\sL$ is a line bundle on a smooth Calabi--Yau variety $X$, then it is known that the infinitesimal deformations of the pair $(X,\sL)$ are unobstructed (see, for example, \cite{DM-linebundle,LP}).
+Then, applying Corollary~\ref{cor H^1=0 allora forgetful smooth}, we recover the fact that if $H^1(X,\sL)=0$ then the infinitesimal deformations of the triples $(X,\sL, \sigma)$ are also unobstructed.
+This is equivalent to the deformations of the pair $(X,Z)$ being unobstructed and generalises \cite[Corollary 5.8]{donacoppie}, where the same result is proved only for smooth divisor (see also \cite{KKP}). \end{Remark}